Statement of Intent

 By this policy Scottish Book Trust recognises its responsibility towards protection of the environment, and issues this statement as a commitment of both management and employees to minimising the environmental impact of its operations.

-The full Environmental Policy is accessible to download and read here or at the link below.
+The full Environmental Policy is available to download.